-Georgia State University's Fiscal Research Center (FRC) estimated that the bill would decrease state revenue in fiscal years 2023 by up to \$13.1 million, with the loss increasing slightly in subsequent years (Table 1).
+Georgia State University's Fiscal Research Center (FRC) estimated that the bill would result in revenue losses as shown in Table 1.
 FRC noted that relevant information on Georgia juries was not available, and estimates were based on limited information regarding length of service, need for childcare, and the need for replacement workers.
-The estimates below represent the high-end revenue loss.
 The appendix provides details of the analysis.